simplex-chat/simplex-chat/docs/FAQ.md

 ### What is database?
 What can I do with it?

 Database is essential for SimpleX Chat to function properly.
-In comparison to centralised messaging providers, it is _the user_ who is responsible for taking care of their data.
+In comparison to centralized messaging providers, it is _the user_ who is responsible for taking care of their data.
 On the other hand, user is sure that _nobody but them_ has access to it.
 Please read more about it: [Database](./guide/managing-data.md).

 ### Can I send files over SimpleX?